 In November 2011 he conducted the Verdi Requiem with the Malmo Symphony in Sweden and in March 2012 Mendelssohn's Elijah in Madrid.
 In November 2012 Bohlin conducted the Sixten Requiem with the Swedish Radio Choir and the Nordic Chamber Orchestra.
 The performances were recorded on CD and released in September 2013.

 In 2014, Bohlin founded professional chamber choir Cappella SF.
-As their director he has recorded a Christmas CD, Light of Gold, and a CD with music by Bay Area composers David Conte and Conrad Susa.
+As their director he has recorded a Christmas CD, Light of Gold, and Facing West, a CD with music by Bay Area composers David Conte and Conrad Susa.
 He also made his debut with the Stavanger and Edmonton Symphonies, and served as Guest Music Director with world renowned men's ensemble Chanticleer.

 In February of 2016 he recorded Fredrik Sixten's Saint John Passion with the Gustaf Sjoqvist Chamber Choir in Sweden.
 In the fall of 2016, Bohlin will conduct the Mozart C minor mass with the Ericson Chamber Choir and the Nordic Chamber Orchestra, as well as Handel's Messiah with the Edmonton Symphony.
 In 2018 he will make his debut with the BBC Singers and return to the Swedish Radio Choir.